izhangzhihao/intellij-rainbow-brackets/README.md

 You can support us by the following actions:

-* Star this project on GitHub
+* Star this project
-* Share this plugin with your friends/colleagues
+* Share this plugin with your friends
 * Rate this plugin on [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/10080-rainbow-brackets)
 * Make pull requests
 * Report bugs